unbit/unbit-bars/README.md

 Operational modes
 -----------------

-Currently the metrcis can be gathered in 2 ways:
+Currently the metrics can be gathered in 2 ways:

 'stats' => get the values from a uWSGI stats server